johnjelercic/face_extraction/README.md

 ### Acknowledgements
-Thanks to Jim Sims for assembling this!
+Thanks to Jim Sims for assembling this